cljdoc/cljdoc/README.md

 - [ ] create Docker setup to run `build-docs`
   - starting point `sudo docker run -it adzerk/boot-clj repl`
+- [ ] only the grimoire analysis would need to run isolated, everything else operates on top of the grimoire store, which is safe to read
 - [ ] create an API server that runs the Docker setup
 - [ ] copy created files to host, upload to S3 (so that AWS keys are not exposed in Docker env)
 - [ ] How to get notified when new stuff is released on Clojars?

 #### API DOCS

-- [ ] derive source-uri
+- Linking to source files/lines on GitHub
+  - Potential Approaches
-  - probably needs parsing of project.clj or build.boot or perhaps we can derive source locations by overlaying jar contents
+    - probably needs parsing of project.clj or build.boot or
+    - perhaps we can derive source locations by overlaying jar contents
-  - :face_with_head_bandage: from quick testing it seems that getting this to work with codox could be hard
+    - if the repo is tagged we can try finding the file with the same SHA as the file in the jar and derive it's repo location this way
+      - this information should go into the namespace-meta I believe
   - Grimoire data contains source so perhaps source URI becomes less important
-  - still would be nice to jump to the entire source file
+  - still would be nice to jump to the entire source file on Github
 - [x] give grimoire and related tools a go
 - [x] Build Codox style index page based on grimoire info
   - :bulb: Generating pages straight from grimoire info results in pretty tight coupling